simpleguyon/simpleguyon/README.md

 [![](https://github.com/arpit-dwivedi/arpit-dwivedi/raw/master/kaggle.png)](https://www.kaggle.com/castiger)
 ### Hi there 👋

 I am Dheeraj Bhandaru.
-My main interest lies in ML and NLP.
-I enjoy creating dashboards on Tableau.
 I am curious to find insights from data and bring value to the table.
-I am very keen about learning newer technologies in the field of analytics. :smiley:
+I am very keen about learning new technologies in the field of analytics. :smiley:

 - 🔭 I’m currently pursuing MBA in Business Analytics
 - 🌱 I’m currently learning **Tableau**, and **Power-BI**